bluescarni/mppp/doc/sphinx/tutorial_pybind11.rst

 Note that we have exposed functions which just return a copy of their input parameter.
 This will allow us to verify that the automatic translation between mp++ and Python objects works as intended.
-Now let's try to call the exposed functions from Python:
+Now, assuming that we have built the code above into a Python extension called ``pybind11_test_01`` (see the `pybind11 documentation <https://pybind11.readthedocs.io/en/master/compiling.html>`__ for details), we can try to call the exposed functions from Python:

 >>> import pybind11_test_01 as p
 >>> from fractions import Fraction as F